CammoLammo/CITS3403Project/README.md

 ## How to Launch
-In the terminal of your virtual environment type:\n source venv/bin/activate
+In the terminal of your virtual environment type: source venv/bin/activate

-Then to run the website locally type:\n flask run
+Then to run the website locally type: flask run

-To stop running press:\n
+To stop running press: ^c (mac) or ctrl+c (windows)
-^c (mac)\n
-ctrl+c (windows)

 ## How to Test
 To run the tests.py script run the "python tests.py" command in your terminal